-New Year’s Eve is the night we bid farewell to the year that’s past and welcome the next with open arms and quite a few drinks.
-The one thing that ruins any celebration is the desperate need for a bathroom, so we've gone and collected a list of public toilets that will be open throughout the night.
+New Year’s Eve is the night we bid farewell to the year that was and welcome the next with open arms and embarrassing antics.
+What nobody wants to talk about is their desperate need for a wee at the most inopportune of times.
+So, we've gone and collected a list of public toilets that will be open throughout the night.
 Visit these when the fireworks are coming, and the seal is well and truly broken.

 Cumberland Street, the Rocks

-The Sydney NYE fireworks is a beautiful display to watch from the Rocks.
+The Sydney NYE fireworks is undoubtedly a beautiful display to watch from the Rocks, despite the crowds.
 If you find yourself needing a quick break, the nearest toilet is Cumberland Street – and you can probably still see the pyrotechnics on your way back.

 Lang Park – Grosvenor Street, Sydney